 Tuesday, June 20, 2017

-Meet Mary - a 9 year old girl with a bubbly personality and a participant in the Student Success Center program of Choice for All, a United Way of Long Island community partner.
+Meet Mary - a 9 year old girl with a bubbly personality and a participant in Choice for All's Student Success Center, a program supported by United Way of Long Island.
 Mary's mother was referred to the program by a community member that had a child in the program with similar academic concerns.
 Mary’s mom is a single mother of two with Mary being the youngest.
 She expressed concerns about Mary's struggle with reading comprehension, decoding and spelling.
-She has to work two jobs because her eldest is on his way to college and she doesn't have the extra time for Mary as she did with...
+She has to work two jobs because her eldest is on his way to college and she doesn't have the extra time for Mary as she did with her first...

 Wednesday, June 7, 2017

 When U.S. Army Reserve Veteran Oswaldo lost his job, he found much needed support from United Way's VetsBuild program to help get him back on his feet.
 Here is his story in his own words: